These Vegan Pumpkin Muffins are perfectly spiced, fluffy, and moist. Best of all, they’re easy to make in one bowl in just 30 minutes!

 Can I turn these muffins into pumpkin bread?

-Unfortunately, it doesn’t work very well.
-I tried it when testing my Vegan Pumpkin Bread and it wasn’t good.
+I tried this when I was testing my Vegan Pumpkin Bread, and it didn’t work well.
 My advice?
 Go make that bread instead!

 1 Bowl Vegan Pumpkin Muffins